 Surf Canyon transforms search from a lecture to a conversation.

-Searchers who use Surf Canyon's Discovery Engine for Search while searching on Google, Yahoo!, Bing, or Craigslist will be able to more quickly and easily find relevant information buried in the search results, significantly accelerating the search process.
+Searchers who use Surf Canyon's Discovery Engine for Search while searching on Google or Yahoo! will be able to more quickly and easily find relevant information buried in the search results, significantly accelerating the search process.

 Surf Canyon wrote a research paper that contains quantitative evaluations of our technology.
 Compared to a control sample without Surf Canyon's technology, we demonstrate 30% to 100% improvements in the ability of search engine users to find the information they want.
 Here is the full paper (pdf): Demonstration of Improved Search Result Relevancy Using Real-Time Implicit Relevance Feedback.